drakkan/sftpgo/docker/README.md

 This variant is highly recommended when final image size being as small as possible is desired.
 The main caveat to note is that it does use [musl libc](https://musl.libc.org/) instead of [glibc and friends](https://www.etalabs.net/compare_libcs.html), so certain software might run into issues depending on the depth of their libc requirements.
 However, most software doesn't have an issue with this, so this variant is usually a very safe choice.
 See [this Hacker News comment thread](https://news.ycombinator.com/item?id=10782897) for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

+### `sftpgo:<version>-distroless`

+This image is based on the popular [Distroless project](https://github.com/GoogleContainerTools/distroless).
+For a base image is used [the `distroless/static-debian11` official image](https://console.cloud.google.com/gcr/images/distroless/global/static-debian11@sha256:157bbd69d9af19adf370b0e05af074170a6788e218e8e3bc7c2763897a98890d/details).
+Distroless based image contains only application and its runtime dependencies.
 ### `sftpgo:<suite>-slim`

 These tags provide a slimmer image that does not include the optional `git` and `rsync` dependencies.